Best Long Lasting Dog Chews to Keep Your Dog Busy

 9. Tripe Twist Sticks

-tripe-twistsTripe is the stomach lining of any grazing animal.
-Tripe Twists are made from the third stomach of a cow.
+tripe-twistsTripe Twists are made from the lining of the third stomach of a cow.
 These chews are uniquely flavourful and are twisted into a stick to allow your dog to soften and chew off small pieces at a time.

 We Recommend: Eldon’s Tripe Twist Sticks